Nastel/tnt4j-streams/README.md

 ### Manually installed dependencies

 Some of required and optional dependencies may be not available in public [Maven Repository](http://repo.maven.apache.org/maven2/).
-In this case we would recommend to download those dependencies manually into module's `lib` directory and install into local Maven repository by running Maven script `lib/pom.xml` with `install` goal.
+In this case we would recommend downloading those dependencies manually into module's `lib` directory and install into local Maven repository by running Maven script `lib/pom.xml` with `install` goal.

 ## Building